BlueCross BlueShield of Minnesota - Healthy Eating Minnesota

 MDH - SagePlus Program*

-SagePlus provides low-income, underinsured or uninsured 40-64 year old women with knowledge, skills, and opportunities to improve their diet, physical activity, and other life habits to prevent, delay or control cardiovascular and other chronic diseases.
+SagePlus provided low-income, underinsured or uninsured 40-64 year old women with knowledge, skills, and opportunities to improve their diet, physical activity, and other life habits to prevent, delay or control cardiovascular and other chronic diseases.
 After an initial screening, which includes blood pressure, blood glucose, lipids, and weight, women receive risk reduction information tailored to their results and are offered the opportunity to participate in a year-long effort to improve their heart health.
 Women may choose to work on diet, physical activity, tobacco cessation, or other health behaviors that impact their heart health.
 Women who agree to commit to lifestyle change are assisted in designing specific, achievable, measurable steps to reach their goals.
 SagePlus provides counseling, support, encouragement, as well as coordinating two optional activities designed to help women become more active and to increase their fruit and vegetable consumption.

 MDH - Statewide Health Improvement Initiatives*

-Statewide Health Improvement Program (SHIP)
+Website: Statewide Health Improvement Initiatives

 MDH - WIC Program*